kigster/attr_memoized/README.md

 # AttrMemoized

 This is a simple, and yet rather useful **memoization** library, with a specific goal of being **thread-safe** during lazy-loading of attributes.
 Class method `attr_memoized` automatically generates attribute reader and attribute writer methods.
-The reader performs a lazy-initialization of each variable in a thread-safe.
-The writer performs an assignment in a thread-safe way.
+The reader performs a thread-safe lazy-initialization of each attribute.
+The writer performs a thread-safe assignment.
+You can disable writer method generation by passing `writer: false` option to `attr_memoized` method.

 Any `attr_memoized` attribute may depend on any number of regular attributes or other `attr_memoized` attributes.

-You can disable writer method generation by passing `writer: false` option to `attr_memoized` method.

-This gems provides a shorthand syntax of defining lazy-initialized variables as one-liners, while additionally providing thrfead-safety guarantees around lazy-initilization or assignment.
+This gems provides a shorthand syntax for defining lazy-initialized variables as "one-liners", while additionally providing thread-safety guarantees around lazy-initilization of attributes, or attribute assignments.

 #### Caveat